Skip to main content

 Create a query job

 Submit a query job for the resource you want to export.
-The request body is optional and defaults to an empty filter.
+For sequences and events the request body is optional and defaults to an empty filter.
+For object records, a query with a select is required.

 -H 'X-Api-Key: ${UNIFY_API_KEY}' \